Common Public Radio Interface

 The Common Public Radio Interface (CPRI) standard defines an interface between Radio Equipment Control (REC) and Radio Equipment (RE).
-Oftentimes, CPRI links are used to carry data between cell sites and base stations.
+Oftentimes, CPRI links are used to carry data between cell sites/remote radio heads and base stations/baseband units.

-The purpose of CPRI is to allow replacement of a copper or coax cable connection between a radio transceiver (used example for mobile-telephone communication and typically located in a tower) and a base station (typically located at the ground nearby), so the connection can be made to a remote and more convenient location.
+The purpose of CPRI is to allow replacement of a copper or coax cable connection between a radio transceiver (used example for mobile-telephone communication and typically located in a tower) and a base station/baseband unit (typically located at the ground nearby), so the connection can be made to a remote and more convenient location.
 This connection (often referred to as the Fronthaul network) can be a fiber to an installation where multiple remote base stations may be served.
 This fiber supports both single and multi mode communication.
-The fiber end is connected with the transceiver device called Small form-factor pluggable transceiver.
+The fiber end is connected with the Small Form-factor Pluggable (SFP) transceiver device.